National Disability Employment Awareness Month

 National Disability Employment Awareness Month was declared in 1988 by the United States Congress for the month of October to raise awareness of the employment needs and contributions of individuals with all types of disabilities.
 The month is an extension of "National Employ the Physically Handicapped Week" originally observed during the first week of October beginning in 1945.
 In 1962 the word "physically" was removed from that week to acknowledge the employment needs and contributions of individuals with all types of disabilities.
-Americans observe National Disability Employment Awareness Month by paying tribute to the accomplishments of the men and women with disabilities whose work helps keep the nation's economy strong and by reaffirming their commitment to ensure equal opportunity for all citizens.
+Americans observe National Disability Employment Awareness Month by paying tribute to the accomplishments of the people with disabilities whose work helps keep the nation's economy strong and by reaffirming their commitment to ensure equal opportunity for all citizens.

 Origin

 In 1945, the US government pushed to educate the public about issues relating to disabilities and employment.
 That year Congress enacted Public Law 176, which declared the first week of October, every year, as National Employ the Physically Handicapped Week.
-In 1962, the word “physically” was removed to acknowledge the employment needs and contributions of individuals with all types of disabilities.
+In 1962, the word "physically" was removed to acknowledge the employment needs and contributions of individuals with all types of disabilities.
 Congress later expanded the first week of October to the entire month of October and changed the name to National Disability Employment Awareness Month in 1988.

 History

-The Rehabilitation Act of 1973 prohibits any public institutions that receive federal funds to discriminate on the premise of disability.
+The Rehabilitation Act of 1973 prohibits any public institutions that receive federal funds from discriminating on the premise of disability.
 Only two years later in 1975, the Education for All Handicapped Children Act was passed requiring public schools that accept federal funding to provide equal education and access to education for disabled children.
 Years later in 1990, President Bush signed the Americans with Disabilities Act (ADA) guaranteeing access to and prohibits discrimination against individuals with physical or mental disabilities.
 In 2000, President Clinton signed an Executive Order, requesting for the federal government to hire 100,000 people with disabilities over the next five years.
 The final major event that happened is when Congress created the Office of Disability Employment Policy within the Department of Labor.